|Divorce and Committed Relationship Break-ups||

 |Romans 9:18||"Therefore God has mercy on whom he wants to have mercy, and he hardens whom he wants to harden."|

-The scriptures dealing with God hating divorce are often used to justify a person to stay in a broken relationship when this may not be what God wants.
+The scriptures dealing with God hating divorce are often used to justify a person to stay in a broken, abusive or threating relationship.
 This statement is controversial but when considering the Scriptural references at the start of this topic, the reader needs to know that God does list these for the purpose of leaving the already broken commitment.
-In researching this topic, there are the other victims of the adultery which are the Children, Parents, Friends, Coworkers and of course the Body of Christ (the Church), all of which are suffering.
+In researching this topic, there are the other victims of the break-up and they can be the Children, Parents, Friends, Coworkers and of course the Body of Christ (the Church).

 Bad advise is out there all over the place